 To hunt a good software engineer who is the best match for your company is a tough job.
 Most of the software development companies try to make their screening process really difficult to select the best out of the talent pool.
 For this many tech companies try to follow the screening process of bigger companies like Google.
 They completely ignore the fact that this process may not be suitable for their business.
 Their screening process just focuses on the technical knowledge (hard skills) of the engineers and neglects soft skills aka “core skills”.
 According to the state of software development report, 2020 willingness to learn and cultural fit (soft skills) are the top evaluating factors that the tech companies are now considering in engineering candidates.

-In the light of the facts it’s high time for you as managers to equally prioritize clients’ requests and developers’ available time.
+It’s high time for you as managers to equally prioritize clients’ requests and developers’ available time.
 Start molding your screening process.
 Evaluate soft skills critically when hiring people.
 You may ask the candidate to share some examples of how they communicated with clients regarding their software development questions.
 You may also ask questions related to colleagues’ empathy.
 Writing good code can be taught but teaching your engineers how to collaborate and communicate with team members and clients is a personal ability that can’t be taught.

 - To eliminate capacity challenges at work you need to prioritize clients and developers values equally